ubie-oss/terraform-provider-lightdash/CONTRIBUTING.md

 For instance, we need to:

 - Register a PGP key to the Terraform Registry
-- Register GtiHub Actions' secrets
+- Register GitHub Actions' secrets

 The official tutorials describes the steps in detail.